 For over 60 years, Victoria University of Wellington has been the major centre for lexicography in New Zealand.
 A number of distinguished lexicographers, many of them former students of Professor Ian Gordon, have been graduates of the University and have contributed to works of English lexicography, including the supplements to The Oxford English Dictionary and The Australian National Dictionary.
-In particular, the New Zealand Dictionary Centre builds on the pioneering scholarship of Dr Harry Orsman, whose research on New Zealand English has spanned more than forty years and culminated in 1997 in the publication of his award-winning Dictionary of New Zealand English, the most comprehensive and fully documented dictionary of New Zealandisms on historical principles.
+In particular, the New Zealand Dictionary Centre built on the pioneering scholarship of Dr Harry Orsman, whose research on New Zealand English has spanned more than forty years and culminated in 1997 in the publication of his award-winning Dictionary of New Zealand English, the most comprehensive and fully documented dictionary of New Zealandisms on historical principles.
 Read more about New Zealand Lexicography.

 The New Zealand Dictionary Centre is based in Wellington, where there are valuable sources for lexicographical research in the National Library, the Alexander Turnbull Library, and the National Archives.

 The New Zealand Dictionary Centre was established at a time of significant advances in the technology to support lexicography.
 Victoria University of Wellington is widely known for its work in the compilation and analysis of large electronic databases for the study of English.
-The Centre makes use of these large collections of spoken and written New Zealand English in electronic corpora to further its research aims.
+The Centre made use of these large collections of spoken and written New Zealand English in electronic corpora to further its research aims.

 The Centre holds an extensive database of subjects for school research projects in New Zealand English.